 Trust funds also combat some of the issues you might face with a will.
 Unlike a will, trusts are not subject to probate, the legal process that verifies your will.
 Since the assets in the trust belong to the trust, not the grantor, there’s no need to transfer ownership of those assets upon the grantor’s death.
 Without probate, trusts also keep your estate dealings private.

-A trust fund offers a solid estate planning tool for those who want more control over their assets than a will can provide.
-Trusts allow the grantor, the person setting up the trust, to define the terms of the trust.
-This includes how and when you want the contents of the trust to be passed on to the beneficiaries.
+A trust fund is a solid estate planning tool for those who want more control over their assets than what a will can provide.
+Trusts allow the grantor (the person setting up the trust) to define its terms.
+This principally includes how and when you want the contents of the trust to go to your beneficiaries.
 Irrevocable trust funds also provide some tax benefits and protection of their assets from legal action.

 - You might find that navigating your finances and assets, especially when setting up funds and accounts, is a lot to handle on your own.
 In that case, it could really help to have a financial advisor to guide you as you manage your finances.
-They can help you maximize your savings and get some great tax benefits, too.
-SmartAsset’s financial advisor matching tool makes it easy to find an advisor to work with who meets your needs.
-Simply answer a short questionnaire and then we’ll pair you with up to three advisors in your area.
+Luckily, SmartAsset’s free financial advisor matching tool can pair you with up to three advisors in your area.
+Get started now.

 Photo credit: ©iStock.com/simarik, ©iStock.com/SIphotography, ©iStock.com/Chris Ryan